tonejito/terraform-aws-astronomer-enterprise/README.md

 ### Write the Terraform

-Read through this configuration and replace values where appropriate
+Make a new directory to work in.
+Read through this configuration and replace values where appropriate, writing to a file "astronomer.tf"

 ```
 provider "aws" {